Let's Talk About Rheumatoid Arthritis Treatment

 There are two surgery types:

-- Arthroplasty: For more significant joint damage, this surgery may reconstruct or replace the joint.
+Arthroplasty: For more significant joint damage, this surgery may reconstruct or replace the joint.
 Bones can be reshaped or replaced with metal, ceramic, or plastic parts.
-More than a million joint replacement surgeries are performed each year, mostly of the hip or knee, but the shoulders, elbows, and joints in the hands and feet may be replaced as well.
+More than a million joint replacement surgeries are performed each year in the U.S., mostly of the hip or knee, but the shoulders, elbows, and rarely the joints in the hands and feet may be replaced as well.
 It’s critical to discuss with your surgeon the types of activities you want to continue after joint replacement.
 This will help your doctor select the appropriate type of prosthesis and implantation technique, while giving you a deeper dive into the risks and limitations of surgery, which can include infection, blood clots, or loosening of the joint.

 Other Therapies for RA